 In direct composite bonding, a naturally tooth-colored resin is applied to your teeth in order to perform a number of dental restorations.
-This process can usually be completed in a single visit lasting between 30 minutes and an hour, though more complicated treatments may require additional visits.
-Unlike other dental restorations, there is no need to wait for a laboratory restoration to be created; your dentist will mix the dental resin and place it right here in our office.
+This process can usually be completed in a single visit lasting between 30 minutes to an hour, though more complicated treatments may require additional visits.
+Unlike other dental restorations, there is no need to wait for a laboratory restoration to be created; your dentist will mix the dental resin and will apply it here in our office.

 What dental issues is dental bonding used for?

 Dental bonding can be used to perform a number of dental restorations.
 These include: